Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: Problem Formulation

-The objective of the adaptive controller is to update the controller gains and thus compute the control signal $u(t)$ such that the density error $e(t) $ converges to zero.
-In this paper, we use the continuous-time retrospective cost adaptive control algorithm, described in the next section, to update the controller gains.
+The objective of the adaptive controller is to update the gains in $\theta(t)$ online so that the density error $e(t)$ is driven toward zero.
+The gain update law is obtained using the continuous-time retrospective cost adaptive control (RCAC) algorithm described in Section \ref{sec:CTRCAC}.
+The PID structure is adopted due to its low-order structure, interpretability, and compatibility with linear parameterizations required by RCAC.
+More general controller parameterizations, such as full-state feedback, can be incorporated within the same adaptive framework when additional measurements or state features are available.